 - Preheat the oven!
 Make sure your oven is good and hot when you put the broccoli in (425°F).

-- Make sure to flip the broccoli part way through the cooking.
-It’s a bit of a tedious task if you’re exact about it, but it helps ensure the broccoli is crisp on all sides.
+- Flip the broccoli part way through the cooking.
+It’s a bit of a tedious task if you’re exact about it but it helps ensure the broccoli is crisp on all sides.
 If you’re in a rush, just toss it with a spatula.
 It will be fine!

-- If you’ve never cooked broccoli this way, you may think it looks burnt upon first glance out of the oven but once you taste it, you’ll know those “burnt” parts are the best tasting parts!
+- Let it get brown.
+If you’ve never cooked broccoli this way, you may think it looks burnt upon first glance out of the oven but once you taste it, you’ll know those “burnt” parts are the best tasting parts!